leoBitto/DjangoForge/docs/README.md

    ```bash
    git submodule add <URL to submodule> src/<name of app>
    ```
-   Then `git add`, `git commit`, and push.

-2. Update the setting file with all the Django apps we intend to use and add the new set of URLs the application uses in the `urls.py` file.
+1. Update the setting file with all the Django apps we intend to use and add the new set of URLs the application uses in the `urls.py` file.
 In `settings.py` update the `INSTALLED_APPS` list with the apps we use.

+1. Then `git add`, `git commit`, and `git push`.

+### use the manager.sh
+manager.sh is a shell script that can work in a linux machine. it is used to simplify the process of starting the project locally for development run : `source manager.sh build` to build and start containers run : `source manager.sh start` to start containers run : `source manager.sh stop`  to stop containers run : `source manager.sh destroy` to eliminate containers

+the build command is the most used in development:
+1. eliminates the containers along with their images;
+1. build them again;
+1. create the migrations for django;
+1. run collectstatic;
+1. prompt for superuser creation.

+after running the command you can find the app running at http://localhost

 ## Project Deployment

 ### Prerequisites:
 - A GitHub account
-- A DigitalOcean account
+- A DigitalOcean account ( or another server provider )

 ### Creating a Droplet on DigitalOcean: